This is a list of the ISBN and LCCN numbers for all of Lawrence Rowe's…

-Nikola Tesla, the greatest inventor the world has ever known and may ever know, was born on this day 160 years ago.
+Nikola Tesla, the greatest inventor the world has ever known and may ever know, was born on this day almost 160 years ago.
 Eight score, as Lincoln might say.
 Double the four score of the Gettysburg Address.
-Tesla should be in the same pantheon as Einstein and Edison.
+Tesla should be in the same pantheon as Einstein and Edison, and more properly, a pantheon far above them.
 Every July 10th I will take a moment to remember Tesla, for one of the great injustices of history is that he has been forgotten.

 When you flick a switch today, turning an electrical device on or off, take a moment, think of Nikola Tesla, and thank him.